AtticusHelvig/csc240/TestReviews/test1.md

 So, according to the permissions displayed, members of your group (`eckert` group) can execute the `grocery_list` program, but they cannot write to it.

 ### Question 6
+Which of the following Linux commands/conventions does not ***does not*** provide additional help on using the system?

++ `Using the --help option`
++ `Using the apropos command`
++ `Using the man command`
++ `Using the --error option`

 **Answer:** `Using the --error option`

 **Explanation:**

-1. **Using the --help option**: Many Linux commands support the `--help` option, which provides a brief overview of the command's usage, options, and syntax.
-It is a common convention in Linux to include this option for commands to offer quick help to users.

-2. **Using the apropos command**: The `apropos` command is used to search the manual page names and descriptions for keywords.
-It helps users find relevant commands or topics based on the provided keyword.
-It serves as a useful tool for discovering commands related to a specific topic.

-3. **Using the man command**: The `man` command is used to display the manual pages for other commands.
-It provides detailed documentation, including usage instructions, options, and examples, for a specific command.
-By typing `man` followed by the name of the command, users can access comprehensive help and documentation directly from the terminal.

-4. **Using the --error option**: This option is not a standard convention in Linux for accessing help or documentation.
+**Using the --error option**: This option is not a standard convention in Linux for accessing help or documentation.
 In fact, using `--error` as an option would likely result in an error because it's not recognized by most commands.
 It's not a conventional method for accessing additional help on using the system.

 ### Question 7
+What do we mean when we say a programming language strives to be **effiecient**?

 **Answer:** `It should be reliable, easy to read, easy to write, reusable, and use computer resources effectively.`

 > [!NOTE]
 > This question has no single answer, however it may be helpful to reference slide 6 of lecture 2a, assuming it remains unchanged from the time of writing.

 ### Question 8
+What programming paradigm does C belong to?

++ `Functional`
++ `Logic`
++ `Imperative`
++ `Object-Oriented`

 **Answer:** `Imperative`

 **Explanation:**